Digitale Events

 (Technical) requirement

-- Possibility to share GIFs in chat or other shared space/tool
+– There is the option to share GIFs in chat or another shared space/tool

 SHOW AND TELL